armaan-nagra/uk-tech-internships-2026/CONTRIBUTING.md

 Thanks for helping make internship info more accessible to everyone!

-This project is open to all — **you don’t need to know how to code** to contribute.
+This project is open to all, **you don’t need to know how to code** to contribute.
 If you know of an internship that should be listed here, follow the guide below.

 ---